Articles, thoughts and essays.

 SUNRISE

-It is a characteristic of our modern age that many people do not notice or are even up early enough to notice one of the most glorious and beautiful events in all the world:
+It is characteristic of our modern age that many people do not notice (or are not even up early enough to notice) one of the most sublime, glorious, and the very first "miracle" of the day:

-The rising of the sun is more glorious and beautiful than the setting of the sun, for with the sunset comes the end of the day.
-You may or may not have accomplished much, but even if you did, you can accomplish no more; not in the daytime anyway.
+The rising sun is more beautiful than the setting sun.
+With the sunset comes the end of the day.
+You may, or may not, have accomplished much.
+But even if you did, you can accomplish no more.
+Not in the daytime anyway.

-Sunset is a sad sign that the day is about to pass into night, and when it does, it will be gone forever.
+Sunset is a sad sign the day is about to end.
+To pass into night.
+And when it does, it's gone forever.

-But at the sun's rising a new day is beginning, a new day full of possibility and potential.
-The orange blush in the intensifying sky signals the end of night, the end of darkness.
+But at the sun's rising, there's so much hope.
+After all, a new day is born.
+A new day, full of possibility and potential.
+The orange blush in the intensifying sky signals the end of night;

-It is a time where the darkness flees and is conquered by the power of light once more.
+The dawn is a magical time where darkness flees and is conquered by the power of light once more.

-No one knows what this light will bring.
-It holds secrets, hidden things that will either work with or against all we have previously planned.
+No one knows what this new light will bring.
+It holds secrets and many hidden things that will either work with or against all we have previously planned.

-There's a place, where darkness struggles with light, and the darkness cannot overcome.
+There's a certain place where darkness struggles with light, yet the darkness cannot overcome it.

 ********* WE NEVER LEARN